MiguelSombrero/fifteen-puzzle-solver/documentation/implementation.md

 ### IDA* algorithm

 IDA* algorithm doesn't keep track of the visited nodes nor the nodes to be visited.
 Space-complexity of the IDA* algorithm is linear in the length of the solution that it constructs (Iterative Deepening A*, Wikipedia).
 Since I limited (pruned) search tree to 80 moves (constant), IDA* algorithms space-complexity is O(1).

+## Possible improvements

+### Reliability

+PuzzleGenerator classes generateChildren() method loops sometimes for infinity.
+This is due of a situation, where current puzzles all chilren are yet to be visited.

 ## Sources